Warhammer: Mark of Chaos: The Empire Campaign

 In the end they go their separate ways and Stefan, after helping Brother Gunther (a warrior priest of Sigmar defending a shrine from the Skaven), learns that Count Otto Gruber (whose army could not be found) was guilty of worshiping Nurgle, the Chaos god of the rot.
 Stefan is outraged for it was Gruber who accused his father and grandfather taking their lands for his own and in fact, accusing them to cover his own misdeeds.
 Stefan retrieves a Daemon slayer's sword from the tomb of a vampire count and heads east to deal with Gruber.
 He is stopped, however, by plague clouds, and he is forced to pull back.
 Meanwhile, Aurelion and her warriors decide to find out more about the clouds.
 They locate and destroy a shrine dedicated to Nurgle, allowing Stefan to make for Gruber's fortress.

 Stefan arrives to find a massacre: Gruber's army has been slaughtered after they had discovered his treachery.
-Stefan attacks and destroys Gruber's defenses and mortally wounds Gruber.
+Stefan attacks and destroys Gruber's defenses and mortally wounds betrayer.
 By right of deed and ancestry, Stefan claims Gruber's sword, a Runefang and symbol of an Elector Count of the Empire.
 The Reiksmarshal returns and informs Stefan that the Emperor has restored him the lands taken by Gruber and named him the new Count of Ostermark.
 Stefan then must face Thorgar the Bloodied One, a Chaos Champion that has ascended to Daemonhood, in the Campaign's final chapter.